Onondaga, New York

-Onondaga is a town in Onondaga County, New York, United States, encompassing 65 square miles.
+The Town of Onondaga (/,A:n@n'dA:g@/ AHN-ən-DAH-gə) is a municipality in Onondaga County, New York, United States, encompassing 65 square miles.
 As of the 2020 Census, the population was 22,937.
-The town is named after the native Onondaga tribe, part of the Iroquois Confederacy.
+The town is named after the native Onondaga tribe, part of the Haudenosaunee Confederacy.
 Onondaga was incorporated April 2, 1798, and is located southwest of the city of Syracuse, which it borders.
 The villages and hamlets which make up the town are: Cedarvale, Howlett Hill, Navarino, Nedrow, Onondaga Hill, Sentinel Heights, South Onondaga, Southwood, Split Rock, and Taunton.

 History

 Native Americans have inhabited the region for centuries.
-As early as 1600, Onondaga was a village that served as the capital of the Iroquois League and the primary settlement of the Onondaga people.
+As early as 1600, Onondaga was a village that served as the capital of the Haudenosaunee League and the primary settlement of the Onondaga people.
 During the American Revolution, the Onondagas sided with the British, and Onondaga was attacked by the Continental Army on April 21, 1779.
 After the war, the Onondagas were forced to cede their lands in New York to the new state, although some land was set aside to form the Onondaga Reservation.
 Most of the Onondagas left New York and were resettled in Upper Canada.